canonical/open-documentation-academy/ubuntu-desktop/explanation/audio-on-ubuntu.md

 ## Sound servers

 A sound server is an intermediary between an application (Firefox, VLC) and ALSA that manages audio streams from multiple applications, mixes them in real time, and forwards the mixed output to ALSA, which then communicates with the hardware.

-Ubuntu has seen a few sound servers, including PulseAudio, JACK, and Pipewire.
+Ubuntu can run several different sound servers, including PulseAudio, JACK, and Pipewire.

 ### PulseAudio